lankydan/lankydanblog-jamstack/content/blog/2019/corda-responder-validation-extending/index.md

 ## Why extendable flows make sense for injecting validation

 In Corda, organisations interact with each other through the use of shared code.
 Meaning that each and every organisation executes the exact same code.
-The false assumption that this model makes, is that the processes all these different businesses are identical.
-Large majorities might be the same (there is a lot of duplication in this world), but the chance of them being exact copies is extremely small.
+The false assumption that this model makes is that the processes all these different businesses are identical.
+Large majorities might be the same (there is a lot of duplication in this world), but the chance of them being exact copies is minuscule.
 To be honest, I would go as far as saying it's impossible.
-Somewhere in the process there will be a difference.
+Somewhere in the process, there will be a difference.

 CorDapps need to be able to reflect this.
 Corda does its best to amalgamate processes amongst organisations.
-But, there is an appreciation that local customisation is needed before companies can truly make the switch to distributed applications.
+But, there is an appreciation that local customisation is necessary before companies can truly make the switch to distributed applications.

-A vital example for the need of customisation is applying business rules to a shared application.
+A vital example of the need for customisation is applying business rules to a shared application.
 Contracts and flows can provide a base level of validation.
 However, unique business rules still need to be applied before each individual organisation's requirements are met.

 As described in [Extending and Overriding Flows from external CorDapps](https://lankydan.dev/2019/03/02/extending-and-overriding-flows-from-external-cordapps), a flow can be extended to apply additional logic defined inside of another CorDapp.
-Through the use of flow extension, you have the ability to design an extensible flow that applications can leverage to inject customised validation.
+Through the use of flow extension, you can design an extensible flow that applications can leverage to inject customised validation.

 ## What a CorDapp developer must do